Analysis | Tucker Carlson is telling his viewers that Democrats see them as terrorists

 “But that’s not possible now, because the rules have changed,” he continued.
 “You are now a dangerous insurgent, no different from a bloodthirsty Pashtun in Helmand Province or an ISIS terrorist in Irbil.
 You’re part of a guerrilla insurgency.”

 It’s certainly not new for a cable-news opinion host to use inflammatory rhetoric to reinforce their points.
 This was part of Stirewalt’s criticism, too, that there are rewards for firing people up.
-What’s different here is that Carlson is pushing a line of argument which tells millions of Americans that their government sees them as dangerous racists.
+What’s different here is that Carlson is pushing a line of argument that tells millions of Americans that their government sees them as dangerous racists.
 He’s pivoting from the very real concern among experts that white nationalists will commit acts of violence in the United States to telling those watching that this is simply a backdoor for the Biden team to target them.
 He’s pushing his viewers into a corner.

-This isn't just a reinforcing of their existing beliefs.
-It's an amplification and an obviously risky one.
-It's Carlson — Fox News's most popular prime-time host — seeking to make a point about the perceived policing of points of view but doing so in a way that encourages his viewers to think of themselves as being in direct conflict with the government.
+This isn’t just a reinforcing of their existing beliefs.
+It’s an amplification and an obviously risky one.
+It’s Carlson — Fox News’s most popular primetime host — seeking to make a point about the perceived policing of points of view but doing so in a way that encourages his viewers to think of themselves as being in direct conflict with the government.

 Twenty-two days ago, we saw how dangerous such beliefs can be.